marinp1/toggl-2-toggl/README.md

 - For safety, new source entries are skipped if target account already contains an entry with same start time and duration and it was not marked as a modified entry
 - Synchronisation interval cannot be changed
-- Having more than one active deployments can cause uninteded side-effects
+- Having more than one running deployments with same tasks can cause uninteded side-effects (not tested)
 - Deletion and modification works only for tasks that were created with this tool
-- CI / CD environment is only enabled for prod.
+- CI / CD environment is only enabled for prod